Meijin Karate Embroidery

 Our calligraphy designs are produced by hand which retains their elegance and beauty.

-The correct combination of design, placement and color produces a stunning effect.
+The correct combination of design, placement and color will produce a stunning custom uniform.

 Your Meijin uniform is unique, a genuine custom made item, one-of-a-kind.
-Be proud of it!
+It will serve you well, be proud to wear it!